subquery/network-clients/README.md

-# Subquery Network - Client SDK
+# Subquery Network - Client SDKs

-Subql Network Client SDK provides various tools to make build subql services and dapps more easier.
+SubQuery Network Client SDKs provides various tools to allow you to connect your dApps and services to the SubQuery network easier.

 ## Components